 “I saw very few people around me whose experience resembled mine in terms of gender, age, and race.
 And if my parents hadn’t instilled an important level of professionalism within me early-on, it’s possible I could have messed it up,” she says.
 Another key she attributes to her success, which she encourages everyone to have, is a lineup of mentors from different walks of life for personal and professional council, a strategy that can’t help but bring about true diversity of thought.

-Roach’s story and work exemplify the dedication and community RISE works to foster for its members.
-Whether in St. Louis or Denver, the RISE Team agrees with Roach about the power of community, face-to-face connection, and working alongside like-minded women.
+Nicci’s story and work exemplify the dedication and community RISE works to foster for its members.
+Whether in St. Louis or Denver, the RISE Team agrees with Nicci about the power of community, face-to-face connection, and working alongside like-minded women.
 Are you interested in joining this type of community?
 Connect with us HERE!